cortex-js/compute-engine/src/docs/reference-control-structures.md

 When in a loop, skip to the next iteration of the loop.
 The value of the iteration is `_expr_` or `Nothing` if not provided.

+When in a block, exit the block immediately, and return the `["Continue"]` expression as the value of the block.

 {% enddef %}